fmay/ocr-python-1/.guides/sections.md

 The rt and wt that appear in the open command stand for read text and write text.
 They tell Python the type of file you are opening and what access you need to it.

 Sometimes we want to read a file line at a time.
 We do this using the readline command.
 If we want it to read all the lines in the file we can use a while loop.
 We tell the program to `readline` while we are not reading in an empty line (and so the end of the file).
-Of course you could, of course, change this to keep reading until it reaches any other string of your choice.
+Of course you could change this to keep reading until it reaches any other string of your choice.

 ```python
 myFile = open('example.txt', 'rt')